 Texting in education is relatively new but initial findings are encouraging.
-Benjamin L. Castleman and Lindsay C. Page (2015) evaluate a texting program for recent high school graduates designed increase college enrollment.
+Castleman and Page (2015) evaluate a texting program for recent high school graduates designed increase college enrollment.
 The program, which was delivered between early June and mid-August, consists of a series of 10 texts messages to students and their parents, sent roughly over five-day intervals.
 The messages remind students and their parents about tasks required by the students' intended college such as completing important paperwork.
 They also prompt students and parents to ask for additional assistance if needed.
 The study finds that students were roughly three percentage points more likely to enroll at two-year institutions and that texting was particularly effective for students with low access to college-planning supports.
-Another notable experimental texting study sent parents or guardians of high schools students messages for six months about students' missing assignments such as homework, classwork, exams and grades (Peter Bergman, 2015).
+Another notable experimental texting study sent parents or guardians of high school students messages for six months about students' missing assignments such as homework, classwork, exams and grades (Bergman 2016).
 This study finds positive treatment effects on attendance, assignment completion, behavior, and grade point average, and some evidence of effects on math test scores.

-While the above studies provide evidence that text messaging can nudge individuals toward positive behaviors, prior texting interventions are quite limited in scope.
+While the above studies provide evidence that texting can nudge individuals toward positive behaviors, prior texting interventions are quite limited in scope.
 Most programs have focused primarily on sustaining participants' attention on their goals while others alert individuals to problems by sending basic information but do not provide the tools necessary to build knowledge and lasting skills.
-Peter Bergman (2015), for example, simply informed parents about their children's missing assignments.
+Bergman (2016), for example, simply informed parents about their children's missing assignments.
 In contrast, a program to support parents more fully needs to address the cognitive load of choice and ambiguity inherent in parenting and provide richer information to parents, along with a structured routine.
 To the best of our knowledge, texting has not been evaluated for this purpose.
 In this study, we evaluate the impact of READY4K!, an early literacy-focused text messaging program for parents of preschoolers that breaks down parenting activities into small steps that are relatively easy to achieve in a highly-structured fashion.

-II.
-Procedures
+3. Procedures

-A. The Intervention
+3a.
+The Intervention

 READY4K! is an eight-month-long text messaging program for parents of four year olds designed to help them support their children's academic development.
 This study reports on the results of providing the program to two cohorts of prekindergarten families in the San Francisco Unified School District (SFUSD).
 During the 2013-2014 school year we randomly selected participants to receive a program dedicated solely to improving literacy skills.
 During the 2015-2016 school year we randomly selected families to receive a program that supported the literacy, math, and socio-emotional development of their children.
 Though the content of the program differs between years, the structure of the program remains identical and we cull on the same behavioral economics and education theories to change parental habits.
-Both programs draw on research in academic development (e.g., Christopher J. Lonigan and Timothy Shanahan, 2009; California Department of Education, 2008), academic-related parenting practices (e.g., Elaine Reese, Alison Sparks, and Diana Leyva, 2010), and behavioral economics (e.g., Herbert A. Simon, 1955).
+Both programs draw on research in academic development (e.g., California Department of Education 2008; Lonigan and Shanahan 2009), academic-related parenting practices (e.g., Reese, Sparks, and Leyva 2010), and behavioral economics (e.g., Simon 1955).
 Both programs are linked to the California Preschool Learning Foundations and are structured as a spiral curriculum.
 It starts with simple topics and gets progressively more advanced over time, and topics are re-introduced throughout the year for reinforcement.
 In describing the program we concentrate on the literacy texts because they are common between years.
 Information on the math and socio-emotional texts are available on request.